Updated on by

 - Both the 2 and 4-cycle versions bounce around a lot on weeded hard packed soil.

-The Mantis Tiller/Cultivator 7940 rates number three on our list.
-It is available in both a 2-cycle or 4-cycle Honda gasoline-powered engine.
+The Mantis Tiller/Cultivator 7940 is available in both a 2-cycle or 4-cycle Honda gasoline-powered engine.
 The 2-cycle model is the lightest tiller/cultivator available (it weighs only 20 lbs!).
 It runs on a mixture of gasoline and oil in one tank.
 On the other hand, the Mantis 4-Cycle Tiller/Cultivator (weight 24 lbs) uses gasoline and oil in separate tanks.
-The 4-cylander engine needs the oil changed every 10 hours of use.
-Yes, the 4-cylander has more power.
+The 4-cylinder engine needs the oil changed every 10 hours of use.
+Yes, the 4-cylinder has more power.
 However, both models can tackle heavyweight gardening and landscaping tasks such as busting tough sod and clay soil or digging a planting hole for a new shrub or tree.
 Also, both have a 10” digging depth and 9” wide swath.

 Although the Mantis Tiller/Cultivator is generally described as a garden tool, it is capable of much more.
 There are recorded instances where it has been used for leveling and terracing land, building dikes to control erosion, digging utility ditches and fish ponds, and plowing contoured trails out of steep rocky hillsides.